adithyagaurav/Human_Detection_Tracker/readme.md

  - **Navigator** : Rishabh Singh (UID - 117511208)
  - **UMD Design Kepeer** : Divyansh Agarwal (UID - 117730692)

+## Project Description

+This project is developed for ACME robotics to implement a Human Detection and Tracking functionality.
+The project has 3 main contirbutions, which are as follows:

+1. Detector :  YoloV4 is used to detect humans in images and videos
+2. Tracker : When processing a stream of frames, each bounding box around a human is given a ID which tracks the bounding box throught the frame
+3. Pose Estimation : Each detection is obtained in image frame and then converted to robot frame using focal length and lens formula.

  ## UML Class Diagram

  !["Class Diagram"](UML/UML_diagram.jpg)

 ----